Clock This: 3 Easy Longevity Bets by the Numbers

 3. Home Stretch

 If your fitness goals include combatting high blood pressure, which puts you at a higher risk of heart disease, increase the stretching interval.
-A study earlier this year out of the University of Saskatchewan showed that a 30-minute whole-body stretch, done five days a week, was better at reducing blood pressure in older adults with hypertension than brisk walking for the same amount of time.
+A 2020 study out of the University of Saskatchewan showed that a 30-minute whole-body stretch, done five days a week, was better at reducing blood pressure in older adults with hypertension than brisk walking for the same amount of time.
 The researchers, however, did note that the participants who walked rather than stretched did lose more weight.

 A version of this article appeared in the Oct/Nov 2021 issue with the headline “Clock This,” p.
 50.

 HIIT It: At-Home Workouts You Can Do in 10 Minutes